developer-onizuka/HiveMetastore/README.md

 +----------------------------+--------------------------------------------+-------+
 ```
 # 5. Find the Hive Metastore and Parquet files
-Spark automatically creates metastore (metastore_db) in the current directory, deployed with default Apache Derby (an open source relational database implemented entirely in Java) and also creates a directory configured by spark.sql.warehouse.dir to store the Spark tables (essentially it's a collection of parquet files), which defaults to the directory spark-warehouse in the current directory.
+Spark automatically creates metastore (metastore_db) in the current directory, deployed with default Apache Derby (an open source relational database implemented entirely in Java) after #4 or #4-1.
+And also creates a directory configured by spark.sql.warehouse.dir to store the Spark tables (essentially it's a collection of parquet files), which defaults to the directory spark-warehouse in the current directory when Hive Table is created only for the case of #4.
 The default format is "parquet" so if you don’t specify it, it will be assumed.
 > https://towardsdatascience.com/notes-about-saving-data-with-spark-3-0-86ba85ca2b71

 The Hive metastore preserves **an association between the parquet file and a database** created with saveAsTable(), even if a spark session is restarted.